 Children are also taught about the benefits of rationing time spent online and the risks of excessive use of electronic devices.
-In PSHE and ICT lessons, pupils are taught why social media, computer games and online gaming have age restrictions and also learn how to manage common difficulties they may encounter online.
+In PSHE and ICT lessons, pupils are taught why social media, some apps, computer games and online gaming, including gambling sites have age restrictions and also learn how to manage common difficulties they may encounter online.